therebelbeta/dummy-server/README.md

 # dummy-server

-A dummy server to demonstrate nginx reverse proxies
+A dummy server to demonstrate nginx reverse proxies.

+To run, install dependecies with `yarn install`, and start the server with `yarn start`